frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 };
 ```

 Additionally the value of `state.source.auth` can be set via a **query string**.
-If a `frontity_source_auth` param is present in the URL `state.source.auth` will use its value.
+If a `frontity_source_auth` [Frontity Query Option](https://docs.frontity.org/guides/frontity-query-options) param is present in the URL `state.source.auth` will use its value.
 Values passed in this way will be removed from the `initialLink` URL and added to `state.frontity.options`.

-> Note that the parameters are camelCased when they are added to `state.frontity.options`, so the `frontity_source_auth` query string param will become `state.frontity.options.sourceAuth` once added.
+> Note that the Frontity Query Option parameters are camelCased when they are added to `state.frontity.options`, so the `frontity_source_auth` query string param will become `state.frontity.options.sourceAuth` once added.

-> For more information on Frontity query string parameters [see here](https://docs.frontity.org/guides/frontity-query-options).

 The value of `state.source.auth` can also be set from an **environmental variable**.
 If frontity detects a `FRONTITY_SOURCE_AUTH` environmental variable, it will pass its value to `state.source.auth`.